 A number of factors can explain this difference.
 First, as is evident from Figure 7, the cash effect is the result of two opposing forces: the ability of cash-rich SMEs to continue to invest and the need of cash-poor SMEs to divest.
 It is easier for a cash-starved firm to reduce its stock of tangible fixed assets, for example by not replacing its old machines, compared to reducing its intangible fixed assets.
 In addition, the weaker results on intangible assets could also be related to the greater difficulty of measuring intangible assets.
 As they are non-physical assets, simple depreciation rates cannot be applied.
-Third, accounting standards require businesses to include acquired intangible assets on their balance sheet but to exclude most internally-generated intangible assets.
+Third, accounting standards allow businesses to recognize intangible assets only under strict rules, which implies that not all investment in intangible fixed assets is captured on a firm's balance sheet.26